binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

   invocation.
 This must also include any calls made to `ld` by other tools higher in the toolchain and is easy to forget about;
 * we can specify the default sysroot at build time and have `ld` remember it.
-We can always override it on a per-call basis using `--sysroot`, but at least the default behavior will be sane even without it.
+It can always be overridden on a per-call basis using `--sysroot`, but at least the default behavior will be sane even without it.
 This is what `--with-sysroot` does.

-Forgetting to pass `--with-sysroot` when building _and_ also forgetting to use `--sysroot` when calling the cross-linker will cause it to search for target libraries on default paths _on the host_, like `/usr/lib/`.
+Forgetting to pass `--with-sysroot` when building _and_ also forgetting to use `--sysroot` when calling the cross-linker will cause it to search for target libraries under default paths _on the host_, like `/usr/lib/`.
 This is not what we want as libraries there are compiled for the host architecture.